The page covers:

-In 1730 Pope Benedict XIII chose of its own to be buried at S. Maria sopra Minerva because he had been a Dominican friar.
+In 1730 Pope Benedict XIII chose of its own to be buried at S. Maria sopra Minerva because of his links with the Dominicans.

 (left) Monument to Cardinal Astorgio Agnesi (d.
 1451) in the cloister, school of Andrea Bregno; (right) Monument to Francesco Tornabuoni from Florence (d.
 1480) by Mino da Fiesole

 The chapels of S. Maria della Minerva were very sought after by the wealthiest and most influential families of Rome.
 This led some Renaissance monuments to be demolished or removed from their original location to make room for those of the new owners of the chapel, among them the Aldobrandini, the family of Pope Clement VIII whose father and mother are buried in very interesting monuments.

 (left) Monument to Andrea Bregno by Luigi Capponi, his favourite assistant; (centre) monument to Giovanni Vigevano by Gian Lorenzo Bernini; (right) Charity by Antonio Raggi (it is part with Justice by Antonio Mari of a Monument to Cardinal Domenico Pimentel which was designed by Bernini)

 Funerary monuments were placed not only in the chapels as in most other churches, but also on the huge pillars which support the vaults of the naves.
 Some of them are works by Andrea Bregno (1418-1503) or by sculptors of his school, but the majority are by Bernini and other baroque artists.